engity-com/bifroest/docs/reference/auditlog/events.md

 Written before housekeeping deletes a sealed session Recording whose configured retention period has elapsed.
 If this event cannot be recorded, deletion is not attempted.

-Fields: `domain` is `housekeeping`; `recordingId` and `operationId` identify the deletion attempt. `reason` is `retention-elapsed`. `outcome` is omitted.
+Fields: `domain` is `housekeeping`; `recordingId` and `operationId` identify the logical deletion operation.
+The operation ID is stable across crash recovery, so this event may be repeated before the durable completion marker exists. `reason` is `retention-elapsed`. `outcome` is omitted.
 The event contains no Recording file name, path, digest, or content.

 #### `housekeeping.recording.delete.completed`

-Written after the Recording artifact and its signed delivery receipt have been processed.
+Written after the Recording artifact has been removed and its signed delivery receipt has entered a durable completion-pending state.
+The receipt is removed only after this event succeeds.
+If the recorder reports an ambiguous failure, or final receipt cleanup fails while the completion marker remains, housekeeping retries the same completion event without repeating the destructive action.
 Its `recordingId`, `operationId`, and `reason` match the corresponding `housekeeping.recording.delete.started` event.

-Fields: `domain` is `housekeeping`; `durationMillis` measures the deletion attempt. `outcome` is `success` only when the artifact was durably removed before its receipt state, or when a previously removed artifact's remaining receipt state was successfully removed during retry.
-On `failure`, `errorCategory` classifies the error, and housekeeping preserves the receipt whenever artifact deletion did not complete.
+Fields: `domain` is `housekeeping`; `durationMillis` is `0` so the durably reconstructable event remains identical across retries. `outcome` is `success` when the artifact was removed and the receipt reached completion-pending state.
+On `failure`, `durationMillis` measures the failed deletion attempt, `errorCategory` classifies the error, and housekeeping preserves the receipt for retry.

 #### `housekeeping.orphaned-session.cleanup.skipped` {: #housekeeping-orphaned-session-cleanup-skipped }